Dwolla/v2-ach-api-docs/source/includes/_transfers.md

 This section covers how to initiate a transfer from either a Dwolla [Account](#accounts) or Dwolla API [Customer](#customers) resource.

+### Prevent duplicate transfers with idempotency key

+To prevent an operation from being performed more than once, Dwolla supports passing in an `Idempotency-Key` header with a unique key as the value.
+Multiple `POSTs` with the same idempotency key won't result in multiple resources being created.

+For example, if a request to initiate a transfer fails due to a network connection issue, you can reattempt the request with the same idempotency key to ensure that only a single transfer is created.

+Refer to our [idempotency key](#idempotency-key) section to learn more.

 ### HTTP request

 `POST https://api.dwolla.com/transfers`